-Evaluation
+■ Evaluation

-- An assignment that asks students to analyse assumptions present in a scenario and identify alternate perspectives that could be taken.
-(40%) - Each student will initiate and compile a personal professional portfolio.
-(30%) - Participation in class and activities.
+- An assignment that asks students to analyze assumptions present in a scenario and identify alternate perspectives that could be taken.
+(30%) - Each student will initiate and compile a personal professional portfolio.
+(40%) - Students must achieve a 50% average between the two above assignments for the following participation percentage to be included in their mark. - Participation in class and activities.
 (30%) - Participation means doing the reading and writing preparation for every class and talking actively in the group.
 Students are encouraged to bring professional practice issues from their clinical areas (NURS 1030) to class for discussion.
 Anyone having trouble participating, please see instructor for assistance.
 Participation mark = 25%. - 2.
 Current event contribution = 5%.
 Each student must bring an original current journal article, newspaper article, write-up from a newscast, or book excerpt to class as a contribution to the current events table.